Isostasy with Love: I Elastic equilibrium: Summary

 The most meaningful prescriptions of elastic isostasy rely either on the principle of minimum stress or on the principle of minimum energy.
 There are nevertheless good reasons to introduce another isostatic prescription called zero deflection isostasy (ZDI).
 In its most general form, it is a one-parameter isostatic family based on specifying the ratio of the deflections of the shell boundaries.
-It has the advantages of having a simple formulation and a close relation to minimum stress isostasy (see below), and of being equivalent to a family of viscous/viscoelastic isostatic models (see companion paper).
-In the fluid limit, the ZDI loading ratio is inversely proportional to the isostatic family parameter.
-The ZDI topographic ratio has the remarkable property of being independent of the internal structure below the shell.
-As for $\mu$-invariance, I checked this property for simple 3-layer incompressible models, but it would be nice to find a general proof.
-If this conjecture is indeed correct, the ZDI topographic ratio for a homogeneous shell depends only on the properties of the shell and its density contrast with the ocean.
-In a model with three incompressible homogeneous layers, the ZDI topographic ratio is given by a simple analytical formula, which can be used to generate the ZDI shape ratio and compensation factor thanks to the isostatic relations (see Table~\ref{TableFormulas}).
+It has the advantages of having a simple formulation and a close relation to minimum stress isostasy, and of being equivalent to a family of viscous/viscoelastic isostatic models (see Paper~II).
+In a model with three incompressible homogeneous layers, the ZDI topographic ratio is given by a simple analytical formula, which can be used to generate the ZDI shape ratio and compensation factor (see Table~\ref{TableFormulas}).
 Although these formulas are not as compact as those of classical isostasy, they similarly depend on four nondimensional parameters associated with shell thickness, shell density, shell-ocean (or asthenosphere) density contrast, and harmonic degree.
-If the core is elastic, the shape ratio and compensation factor also depend on the size and shear modulus of the core.
+If the core is elastic, the shape ratio and compensation factor also depend on the size and shear modulus of the core, but the topographic ratio does not.